jensmjahle/fersken-accounting-IDATT1002/README.md

 The aim of the application is to create a budget and accounting system for an external customer.
 All functionality in the application is created for the specific customer in mind, and is developed based on feedback from the customer.

 ## Overview
+### Technology
+- Java for development
+- Maven for building the program
+- JUnit for testing the program
+- JavaFX for development of the GUI